Radiation Entropy in asymptotically AdS Black Holes within f(Q) Gravity: Entropy of the Hawking radiation

 and

-Again, just like what have been done in eternal cases, we now denote the coordinates of the island and the cutoff surface as $(v_{I},r_{I})$ and $(v_{A},r_{A})$, respectively.
-The $u$-coordinates then can be derived by using Eq.~(\ref{u}).
-What's more, a thermal bath coupled with radiation is also required, and the conformal factor for the cutoff surface then is different with that of the island.
+Again, just like what has been done in the eternal case, we now denote the coordinates of the island and the cutoff surface as $(v_{I},r_{I})$ and $(v_{A},r_{A})$, respectively.
+The $u$-coordinates can then be derived using Eq.~(\ref{u}).
+Furthermore, a thermal bath coupled to radiation is also required, and the conformal factor for the cutoff surface then is different form that of the island.
 They are given by

-Considering the late stage of evaporation, and assuming that the cutoff surface is far away from the horizon, the generalized entropy takes the following form
+Considering the late stage of evaporation and assuming that the cutoff surface is far away from the horizon, the generalized entropy takes the following form

 where